Gumayusi

-Lee Min-hyeong (이민형; born February 6, 2002), better known as Gumayusi (구마유시) or simply Guma, is a South Korean professional League of Legends player who last played for T1.
-As a member of T1, he won the 2023, 2024, and 2025 League of Legends World Championships.
-He was a trainee of T1 before being promoted to the team.
+Lee Min-hyeong (이민형; born February 6, 2002), better known as Gumayusi (구마유시) or simply Guma, is a South Korean professional League of Legends player for Hanwha Life Esports.
+Starting off as a trainee for T1, he went on to win three consecutive League of Legends World Championships (2023–2025), including winning a World Championship Finals MVP in 2025 before leaving T1 to join Hanwha Life Esports (HLE) for the 2026 season.
+As a member of HLE, he went on to win the 2026 Mid-Season Invitational.

+He is also a one time LCK champion and a Esports World Cup champion in 2024.

 Career

 Early career (2018)

 On December 18, 2018, Lee played in KeSPA Cup 2018 under the amateur team, KeG Seoul.
 His team defeated pro LCK team Hanwha Life Esports with a match score of 2–1.

 T1 (2018–2025)

 In December 2018, it was announced that Lee joined SK Telecom T1 under the name "Catan".
 During his time as trainee, he and four other trainees from T1, Canna, Ellim, Mask, and Kuri, competed in the 2019 LoL Amateur Tournament.
 The team was called 'T1 Rookies', and they won the tournament.
 On November 26, 2019, T1 announced that Lee was called up to the main roster.

 Lee made his debut in the LCK at the 2020 Regional Finals.
 His debut match was against Afreeca Freecs, which he won with a match score of 3–1.
 On November 24, 2020, Lee re-signed with T1.

 On January 13, 2021, Lee played his first game of the season in LCK Spring 2021.
 He served as the main player of the roster for the first time in his career.
 The game was against Hanwha Life Esports.
 Lee got his first pentakill in his career in the match against DWG KIA.
 He achieved the milestone with Aphelios.
 Lee was included in the roster for the 2021 League of Legends World Championship, in which he and his teammates ended the journey in the semifinals.
 On December 3, 2021, Lee re-signed with T1.